Man acquitted of rape found to have raped student following civil action

 At some point after her arrival at the nightclub, the pursuer was in the company of the defender in the smoking area, where they were seen “kissing and cuddling”.

 The defender was subsequently ejected from the premises at about 2am after becoming involved in an altercation with some other patrons, at which point the pursuer joined him on the pavement outside.

 The defender returned to the pursuer’s flat at St Mary Street with the pursuer who, having tried but failed to rouse her flatmates by using the external buzzer, dropped her keys.

 The defender then picked up the keys, unlocked the external door and opened the door to the flat, where the rape took place.

-The pursuer told the court that she no recollection of leaving the nightclub, and that her next memory was of standing outside the door of her flat with a man who she did not know, who spoke with an English - possible Mancunian - accent.
+The pursuer told the court that she had no recollection of leaving the nightclub, and that her next memory was of standing outside the door of her flat with a man whom she did not know, who spoke with an English - possible Mancunian - accent.